0srD4n/BHCLI/README.md

 ## Description
 HALLO CHATTERS IM XPLDAN
-this my project BHH BOT
+this my project Chat BOT

 This is a CLI client for any of [le-chat-php](https://github.com/DanWin/le-chat-php